myadavin/eda.py/README.md

 2) Please install Spider IDE https://docs.spyder-ide.org/current/index.html
 3) Download the eda.py from this project repo and few sample data sets
 4) Run the eda.py in Spider IDE, when prompted, provide the data file
-5) Graphs will be populated in Plots area in Spider
+5) Graphs will be populated in the Plots area in Spider
-6) At any point in time, you can exit a particular loop or sub function by typing 'exit'
+6) At any point in time, you can exit a particular loop or sub-function by typing 'exit'

 ## Future enhancements